Brokoslaw Laschowski's picture

 Short Bio:

 Dr. Brokoslaw Laschowski is a computational neuroscientist.
-He works as a Research Scientist and Principal Investigator at the Toronto Rehabilitation Institute, Canada’s largest rehabilitation hospital, and an Assistant Professor at the University of Toronto, where he leads a multidisciplinary research lab exploring the intersection of neuroscience and artificial intelligence.
-His research focuses on the development of new mathematical, computational, and machine learning models to reverse engineer and/or interface with the brain.
-In addition to advancing our scientific understanding of intelligence in biological and artificial systems, one of the practical applications of his models is to control robotic and neuroprosthetic technologies to assist patients with physical disabilities, ranging from autonomous control using brain-inspired algorithms to neural control using brain-machine interfaces.
+He works as a Research Scientist and Principal Investigator at the Toronto Rehabilitation Institute, Canada’s largest rehabilitation hospital, and as an Assistant Professor at the University of Toronto, where he leads a multidisciplinary research lab that explores the intersection of neuroscience and artificial intelligence.
+His research focuses on the development of new mathematical, computational, and machine learning models to reverse-engineer and/or interface with the brain.
+In addition to advancing the scientific understanding of intelligence in biological and artificial systems, one of the clinical applications of his models is to control robotic and neuroprosthetic technologies to assist patients with physical disabilities, ranging from autonomous control using brain-inspired algorithms to neural control using brain-machine interfaces.

 Datasets & Competitions

-Surface electromyography (EMG) can be used to interact with and control robotic systems via intent recognition.
-However, most machine learning algorithms used to decode EMG signals have been trained on relatively small datasets with limited subjects, which can affect their widespread generalization across different users and activities.
-Motivated by these limitations, we developed EMGNet - a large-scale dataset to support research and development in EMG neural decoding, with an emphasis on human locomotion.
+Surface electromyography (EMG) can be used to interact with and control robots via intent recognition.
+However, most machine learning algorithms used to decode EMG signals have been trained on small datasets with limited subjects, impacting their generalization across different users and tasks.
+Here we developed EMGNet, a large-scale dataset for EMG neural decoding of human movements.
+EMGNet combines 7 open-source datasets with processed EMG signals for 132 healthy subjects (152 GB total size).

 Categories:

-Visual systems can improve transitions between different locomotion mode controllers (e.g., level-ground walking to stair ascent) by sensing the walking environment prior to physical interactions.
-Here we developed StairNet to support the development of vision-based stair recognition systems for robotic leg control.
+Vision is important for transitions between different locomotor controllers (e.g., level-ground walking to stair ascent) by sensing the environment prior to physical interactions.
+Here we developed StairNet to support the development and comparison of deep learning models for visual recognition of stairs.
 The dataset builds on ExoNet – the largest open-source dataset of egocentric images of real-world walking environments.

 Categories: